Rick-Man-God/wiki-official/e-pl-sample.md

  *
  *  - Main Function is required
  *  - Must call verify() or contain verify_bty and verify_pow
- *  - This is the entry point for the ElasticPL job
+ *  - This is the entry point for the XEL ePL job
  *
  *  function main { }
  *